eightbitraptor/kuroko/README.md

 # Cucumber::Puppet

-A cucumber plugin to allow integraion testing of Puppet manifests using Vagrant.
+A cucumber plugin to facilitate integration testing of Puppet manifests using Vagrant.

 ## Installation